eni-terraform-samples/aws-instances/README.md

 ## Getting credentials

-Credentials car be generated for an AWS user in the IAM console : https://us-east-1.console.aws.amazon.com/iam/home#/users
+Credentials can be generated for an AWS user in the IAM console : https://us-east-1.console.aws.amazon.com/iam/home#/users

 First, create a user if you don't already have one :